longevityframework/longevity/manual/repo/repo-api.md

 The `streamByQuery` method is provided implicitly, rather than directly within the `Repo` API, so that Akka streams can be an optional dependency.

-We will will discuss the `Repo` API methods in turn, but it's helpful to cover one point up front: the `retrieveOne` method is a simple wrapper method for `retrieve`, that opens up the `Option[PState[R]]` for you.
-If the option is a `None`, this will result in a `NoSuchElementException`.

 {% assign prevTitle = "persistent state wrappers" %}
 {% assign prevLink  = "pstate-wrappers.html" %}